Task Vector Bases: A Unified and Scalable Framework for Compressed Task Arithmetic: Preliminaries

 \paragraph{Problem Setting} Let $\ell : \mathcal{Y} \times \mathcal{Y} \to \mathbb{R}$ be the loss function, and $h : \mathcal{X} \times \Theta \to \mathcal{Y} \subseteq \mathbb{R}$ be the classifier.
 When the context is clear, we omit some arguments for $\ell$ and $h$.
 We consider the initial pre-trained model parameter $\theta_0 \in \mathbb{R}^d$, which is fine-tuned on $T$ tasks to yield fine-tuned parameters $\{ \theta_1, \dots, \theta_T \}$ with respect to the loss functions $\{ \ell_1, \dots, \ell_T \}$.
 For $n_i$ training samples $D_i = \{(x_{i1},y_{i1}),\dots,(x_{in_i},y_{in_i})\}$ drawn from the $i$-th task distribution $\mathcal{D}_i$, we denote the population risk evaluated at $\theta$ as $\mathcal{L}_i(\theta) = \mathbb{E}_{(x,y)\sim\mathcal{D}_i}[\ell_i(h(x, \theta),y)]$.

 \paragraph{Task Arithmetic (TA) and Applications} Given a collection of $T$ tasks, task vectors are defined as $\tau_i := \theta_i - \theta_0, \forall i \in [T]$, where $\theta_0$ is the pretrained initialization and $\theta_i$ is the fine-tuned model on task $i$. \citet{ilharco2022editing} showed that meaningful model behaviors can be obtained through simple arithmetic on task vectors.
-In general, we view \textbf{Offline Task Addition} as producing a merged model where the algorithm $\mathcal{M}$ specifies how the task vectors are combined.
+In general, we view \textbf{Offline Task Addition} as producing a merged model where the algorithm $\mathcal{M}$ specifies how the task vectors are combined (see \Cref{tab:task_vector_vs_basis} for concrete examples of $\mathcal{M}$).
 Depending on the downstream application, $\mathcal{M}$'s input can be either learned from in-domain data for multi-task learning or from out-of-domain (OOD) validation data for domain generalization. \textbf{Online Task Addition} can be applied in a continual setting where $T$ tasks arrive over time.
 If unlimited storage were available, one could save all past task data exemplars and task vectors \citep{coleman2024adaptive, Marczak_Twardowski_Trzciński_Cygert_2024, chitale2023task}, reducing $t$-th step model to be $\theta^{(t)} := \theta_\text{Add}^t$.
-To forget a particular task $j$, we subtract the task vector from $\theta_0$ scaled by a task-specific coefficient $\alpha$, yielding \textbf{Task Negation}
+To forget a particular task $j$, we subtract the task vector from $\theta_0$ scaled by a task-specific coefficient $\alpha$, yielding \textbf{Task Negation} Task negation has found broad applications in safety related settings, including unlearning untruthfulness and toxicity \citep{hu2024separate}, mitigating social biases \citep{shirafuji2025bias}, and reducing hallucinations \citep{daheim2024elastic}.